Narendra-94/social-media/README.md

-# Chalchitra - Social Media for Movie Buffs
+# Chalchitra - Social Media App for Movie Buffs

+<h3>Chalchitra is a social media app designed for movie buffs.
+It provides a comprehensive movie database, personalized recommendations, and a vibrant community for discussions and connections.
+It's the go-to app for all your movie-related needs.</h1>

 ## Libraries Used

 Chalchitra utilizes the following libraries to enhance its functionality and provide a seamless user experience: